phocks/phocks.github.io/_posts/2018-08-09-a-much-needed-break-from-twitter.md

 ---
 It's a little embarassing... but I've been on [twitter dot com](https://twitter.com/phocks) for over 11 years now.

 I saw and retweeted this the other day and you know what?
 Maybe those onions are right.
-I's high time for a break.
+It's high time for a break.
 I've taken breaks before.
 Once for close to a whole month.
 I'm not sure how long this one will go for.

 I wonder how many books I'll read.